2002–03 South-West Indian Ocean cyclone season: Subtropical Depression Luma

-A large low-level circulation persisted off the southwest coast of Madagascar on April 6.
-On April 8, it became a subtropical depression according to MFR, and moved to the southwest before turning sharply to the southeast.
+A large low-level circulation persisted off the south-west coast of Madagascar on April 6.
+On April 8, it became a subtropical depression according to MFR, and moved to the south-west before turning sharply to the south-east.
 That day, the JTWC briefly assessed a fair potential for development.
 The circulation became exposed on April 9, but when it began quickly intensifying the next day, MFR initiated advisories on Subtropical Depression Luma.
 By that time, the JTWC classified the system as extratropical; however, the system developed convection near the center and became more of a tropical cyclone.
 On April 11, Luma developed an eye in the center of the thunderstorms, prompting MFR to upgrade the storm to peak winds of 130 kph.
 At that time, the storm was in an area of weak wind shear, although increasing shear caused rapid weakening and for the eye to dissipate.
 Early on April 12, Luma became extratropical as it merged with an approaching cold front.

 Tropical Cyclone Manou

-Late in the season in April, an area of convection formed southwest of Diego Garcia.
+Late in the season in April, an area of convection formed south-west of Diego Garcia.
 It gradually organized, and there was a companion system to the west that also showed signs of development.
-The eastern system was declared Tropical Disturbance 16 on May 2, and with a ridge to the southeast it moved generally to the southwest.
-Early in its duration, the system affected St Brandon and Mauritius with gusty winds.
+The eastern system was declared Tropical Disturbance 16 on May 2, and with a ridge to the south-east it moved generally to the southwest.
+Early in its duration, the system affected St. Brandon and Mauritius with gusty winds.
 On May 4 it intensified into Tropical Storm Manou on May 4.
 After an initial strengthening phase, the storm weakened but later re-intensified as it approached Madagascar.
 Manou developed a well-defined eye and reached peak winds only 19 km from the eastern Madagascar coastline.
 It reached tropical cyclone status, at the time only one of six in the month since 1968.
 For about 12 hours, the cyclone stalled before turning to the south and weakening.
 After becoming extratropical on May 10, Manou dissipated three days later.

 Manou struck Madagascar a year after Cyclone Kesiny hit the country in May 2002, representing the first known occurrence of May tropical cyclone impacts in consecutive years.
 When Manou struck Madagascar, it produced gusts as strong as 211 kph and heavy rainfall reaching 227 mm in a 15‑hour period, both at Vatomandry.
 Damage in the country was heaviest there, where 85% of buildings were destroyed and 23 people were killed.
 Manou destroyed about 24,500 houses nationwide, leaving 114,480 people homeless.
 The storm destroyed large areas of crops and disrupted transportation, including damaging the road between Vatomandry and Brickaville.
 Manou injured 85 and killed 89 people throughout Madagascar.